EAM - Enterprise Asset Management

 Enterprise asset management software is a computer software that handles every aspect of running a public works or asset-intensive organization.
 Maintenance management software collects and analyzes data for physical assets during all phases of the asset lifecycle, including the acquisition, maintenance, and disposal phase.
 EAM software is used by large organizations that have outgrown basic CMMS software.
 These organizations have hundreds of physical assets (machinery, equipment, etc) and employees that are responsible for managing the asset lifecycle.
 These employees, referred to as asset managers, are also responsible for making decisions that require them to track warranties, depreciation, and downtime.

-In terms of features, the lines are becoming blurred between CMMS and EAM software as some CMMS products allow asset managers to track these items.
-But true EAM software gives asset managers the ability to track every phase of an asset’s lifecycle and provide full transparency about its historical and present state to other departments.
+In terms of features, the lines are becoming blurred between CMMS and EAM solutions as some CMMS products allow asset managers to track these items.
+But true EAM program gives asset managers the ability to track every phase of an asset’s lifecycle and provide full transparency about its historical and present state to other departments.